brykneval/brykneval.github.io/beauty/cetaphil/6-cetaphil-moisturizing-cream.md

 dispenser: Plastic Jar
 variants: CET-L-CMC-006-250GM_250 gm_2160
 variant_type: size
+rating: 4.3
+rating_count: 15622
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Cetaphil Moisturizing Cream, we found it to be an effective daily moisturizer for dry to very dry, sensitive skin.
+The rich, non-greasy formula contains a blend of glycerin, sweet almond oil, and dimethicone, which work together to provide long-lasting hydration and help restore the skin's natural moisture barrier.
+Key ingredients like niacinamide (vitamin B3) and panthenol (vitamin B5) contribute to soothing and improving skin texture.
+The cream is fragrance-free, paraben-free, and lanolin-free, making it suitable for those with sensitive skin.
+Users have reported that it effectively alleviates dryness and tightness, leaving the skin feeling soft and smooth without any greasy residue.
+For optimal results, apply the cream generously to clean, dry skin as part of your daily skincare routine.
+Overall, this moisturizer offers reliable hydration and skin barrier support, making it a solid choice for individuals with dry and sensitive skin.
 ---
 {% include buy.html description="250 gm" title=page.title button_text="Rs 2,160 from Daraz" link="https://s.daraz.com.np/s.gjC2?cc" %}